bru401/bru401/README.md

 # 👋 Hello, I'm Bruno!

 I'm an economics graduate and aspiring **Data Analyst** interested in transforming data into actionable insights.
-I specialize in **data visualization and storytelling**, and solving real-world problems using tools like **Power BI, Python, SQL**, and combining those with my knowledge of economics a public policy.
+I specialize in **data visualization and storytelling**, and solving real-world problems using tools like **Power BI, Python, SQL**, and combining those with my knowledge of economics and statistics.
 I'm currenting looking for work, in person (Rio de Janeiro) or remote.

 ---